 was born in 1950 in Buffalo, Minnesota and grew up in Bemidji and Shoreview, Minnesota.
 She attended the University of Minnesota and graduated from that institution with a Bachelor of Arts degree, Summa Cum Laude, in studio arts, and a Bachelor of Science degree, with high distinction, in art education.
 She was admitted as a member of Phi

 Beta Kappa, in 1973 following graduation, she taught high school art in Sydney, Australia for one year before returning to attend law school at the University of Minnesota.
-She is a member of the Gamma Eta Gamma law fraternity and lived in the Gamma House throughout her law school career, becoming its first woman president in her third year at the house.
+She is a member of the Gamma Eta Gamma law fraternity and lived in the Gamma House throughout her law school career, becoming its first female president in her third year at the house.
 Ms. Wellner graduated from the University of Minnesota in 1979, and was admitted to the practice law in the State of Minnesota in that same year.

 Following her admission to the bar, Ms. Wellner practiced law in her hometown of Bemidji, Minnesota until 1986.
 She was first an associate attorney in the law firm of George Duranske, and then became a partner in that firm which was renamed as Duranske & Wellner.
-In Bemidji, she was a member of the Beltrami County Bar Association, and was elected as its first woman president.
+In Bemidji, she was a member of the Beltrami County Bar Association, and was elected as its first female president.
 In 1986, she decided to return to the Twin Cities where her parents had resided since 1965 and entered the firm of Skogerboe & Skogerboe in Blaine, Minnesota, as an associate.